 FIRE HYDRANT FLUSHING

-Both District staff and local fire departments periodically flush hydrants throughout the District as a part of routine maintenance.
+District staff and local fire departments periodically and routinely flush hydrants throughout the District as a part of routine maintenance.
 The hydrants are flushed to maintain water quality.
 However, this process could stir sediment and cause temporary discoloration of your drinking water.
 If you experience any water quality issues such as cloudy or dirty water, we would recommend that you run your faucets for at least a few minutes to clear your service line.
 There is no known harmful effect on health due to discolored water from flushing.

 LEAK DETECTION KITS